Faty Papy: African football pays tribute to fallen Burundi midfielder | Goal.com

 Faty Papy: African football pays tribute to fallen Burundi midfielder

-Prior to Thursday's collapse, Faty was said to be battling a heart comdition and had his stay with Bidvest Wits cut short due to his health issues.
+Prior to Thursday's collapse, Faty was said to be battling a heart condition and had his stay with Bidvest Wits cut short due to his health issues.

-However, the sudden demise comes a shock to the footballing world across the continent with 2019 Afcon less than three months away.
+However, the sudden demise comes as a shock to the footballing world across the continent with the 2019 Afcon less than two months away.

 SAD!
 SAD! 😢 Burundian 🇧🇮 midfielder Papy Faty has passed away while playing for eSwatini outfit Malanti Chiefs.
 He had a history of heart complications prior to this.— Usher Komugisha (@UsherKomugisha) April 25, 2019